 Visibility is important.
 You want car and other vehicle drivers to easily see you.
 However, debate surrounds the best approach to visibility.
 Should you wear bright clothing?
 Or should you equip your bike with high-powered lights and reflectors?

-To help you to make the right choice, we have assembled some basic information, including the pros and cons of each approach to visibility.
+To help you make the right choice, we have assembled some basic information, including the pros and cons of each approach to visibility.
+In addition to front and rear lights, consider using lighting in the wheel spokes to further increase your visibility and alert others to your presence on the road.

 First, let’s take a closer look at bicycle accidents in Austin.